Moerliy/Godot-SuperWallpaper-Template/README.md

 # Godot SuperWallpaper Template

 **Godot SuperWallpaper Template** is your starting point for creating immersive, animated desktop and mobile wallpapers with the Godot Engine.
-Inspired by Xiaomi’s “Super Wallpaper” concept, this template lets you craft 2D/3D scenes that respond to user interaction and system events.
+Inspired by Xiaomi's "Super Wallpaper" concept, this template lets you craft 2D/3D scenes that respond to user interaction and system events.

 > **Future Cross-Platform Support**
 > Android, Windows and macOS targets are on the roadmap—stay tuned!